Watch Your Step

 -Jeremy Taylor

 Legal measures taken to protect patient privacy are trumped by thin curtains between beds or loud conversations between patients and a masked receptionist behind a plexiglass wall.
-It reminds me of a scene from the old comedy show “Get Smart” when secret agents are covered by a “cone of silence” which required them to yell because they couldn’t hear each other.
+It reminds me of a scene from the old comedy show “Get Smart,” when secret agents are covered by a “cone of silence.”
+They had to yell because they couldn’t hear each other.
 When the plexiglass wall of silence is in the middle of a crowded waiting room, all pretense of privacy is gone.

-I’m not good at blocking the sights and sounds out.
-I’ve been given advice on how to ignore sad stories whether they are told in winces and groans or given in long detailed descriptions, but I know what it is like to cry and not be heard.
+I’m not good at blocking out sights and sounds.
+I’ve been given advice on how to ignore sad stories whether they are told in winces and groans or given in long detailed descriptions.
+I know what it is like to cry and not be heard.
 So I listen.
 It’s something I actually like about myself, so I’m not likely to take the advice to block people out.
-I can’t imagine a caring Jesus blocking out people out.
+I can’t imagine a caring Jesus blocking people out.
 Prioritizing getting away to a quiet place where he could hear his Father’s voice?
 Yes, but not by pretending he didn’t notice or treating people as if their stories were not important.
 He always brought encouragement.

 It’s the getting away to be heard by our heavenly Father, and to listen to His peace and kindness that heals our own souls and allows us to walk in hope in the middle of hopelessness.
 The comfort he has given us is shareable.
 It’s called compassion.